RASAC Support for Family & Friends

 Finding out that someone you care for has experienced sexual violence can be extremely upsetting and confusing.
 You may have difficulty understanding what has happened.
 You may have many questions and want to do your best to help the survivor.
 The most important thing to know is that the person responsible for the abuse is the perpetrator.
-It is never the survivors fault.
+It is never the survivor’s or another person’s fault.

 Helpline – Although our helpline is not picked up at specific times, if you call and leave a message, including your name and contact number, we will return the call as soon as possible,